 The question in your mind is obvious: Is the smell connected to my symptoms and could it be from something here in the office?
 What’s even more unnerving is that you go out for lunch and you feel better!
 What should I do?
 Should I not go back to work?
 Immediately call my manager?
 Call the Health Department?
 Have the building evacuated?

 There is no simple answer to all these questions.
-History shows that, in general, office air quality problems are almost never life-threatening and they seldom cause illness—but there are exceptions at least to the latter.
+History shows that, in general, office air quality problems are almost never life-threatening and they seldom cause illness—but there are exceptions.
 There is a condition called “Sick Building Syndrome” where multiple individuals in a building have the same symptoms.
 There is also a condition called “Building Related Disease” where multiple individuals in a building contract the same illness.

 Focus On the Smell

 The highest priority is if it smells like natural gas.
 It may be natural gas!
 Call the gas company and have them check the building immediately.
 Actually, natural gas and propane are odorless.
-A chemical smell called a mercaptan, which is the same chemical that a skunk produces is added to warn people.
+A chemical smell called a mercaptan, which is the same chemical that a skunk produces is added to warn people (clever little beasts!).